hochitom/wordpress-kickstarter/README.md

-wordpress-kickstarter
+# wordpress-kickstarter
 =====================

-my personal wordpress kickstarter
+this project is a quick kickstarter for wordpress projects.